anuskagithub/ExpenseTracker/README.md

 # Personal Expense Tracker
-Track your daily expenses from the command line using C++ and visualize your monthly spending with an interactive Python dashboard.
+Track your daily expenses from the command line using C++ with built-in AI insights, and visualize monthly spending through an interactive Python dashboard.

 ## 📌 Features
 ### 🖥️ C++ CLI Application